 Anti-wrinkle injections help reduce the appearance of lines and wrinkles.
 They work by relaxing the muscles that cause lines, and can be used to treat a variety of areas such as:

-Anti-wrinkle injections, depending on the dose and location, last a duration of 3-4 months.
+Anti-wrinkle injections, depending on the dose and location, can last 3-4 months.

 Cost varies depending on the area being treated and how much product is needed.